“We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.” -First Article of Faith

 With over 100 different Latter Day Saint/Mormon denominations, there are widely differing views of the nature of God.
-These range from the traditional Trinitarian views given us by the Catholics, to ideas many find rather bizarre like the Adam-God theory.
+These range from the monotheism or the Trinitarian views given us by the Catholics, to ideas many find rather bizarre like the Adam-God theory.
 Here we will attempt to go over the variety and evolution of the Restored Gospel’s views on deity.

 The trinity is a concept easy to explain, but hard to understand.
 The general teaching is that the Father is the Son is the Holy Spirit, but at the same time the Father is not the Son is not the Holy Spirit.
 How this works is a mystery that humans, by our finite nature, cannot understand.
 This view was first accepted by the Catholics, and passed on to Protestant Christians.
 Most of the world’s Christians still hold this popular view today.

-Today, there are Latter Day Saint denominations that still worship the traditional Christian trinity, including Community of Christ, the second largest Latter Day Saint denomination.
+Today, there are Latter Day Saint denominations that still worship the traditional Christian trinity, including Community of Christ, the second largest Latter Day Saint denomination, and a number of their offshoots.

 God the Father, God the Son